Guillaume Henri Dufour: Career

 In 1827 he was raised to the rank of colonel, and commanded the Federal army in a series of field manoeuvres.
 In 1831 he became chief of the staff, and soon afterwards he was appointed quartermaster-general.
 Two years later the Federal Diet commissioned him to superintend the execution of a complete trigonometrical survey of Switzerland.
 He had already made a cadastral survey of the canton of Geneva, and published a map of the canton on the scale of 1⁄25000.
-The final map in 25 sheets on the scale of 1⁄100000 was published at intervals between 1842 and 1865.
+The Topographic Map of Switzerland in 25 sheets on the scale of 1⁄100000 was published at intervals between 1842 and 1865.

 In 1847 the Catholic cantons of Switzerland attempted to form a separate alliance of their own, known as the Sonderbund, effectively splitting from the rest of the country.
 The Federal Diet appointed Dufour General on 21 October 1847, and he led the federal army of 100,000 and defeated the Sonderbund under Johann-Ulrich von Salis-Soglio in a campaign that lasted only from 3 to 29 November, and claimed fewer than a hundred victims.
 He ordered his troops to spare the injured.
 For example, on November 13, 1847, when everything was ready for the offensive, he sent Lieutenant de Cerjat as an emissary to the authorities of the city of Fribourg enjoining them to surrender in order to avoid a deadly battle.
+With his mindful approach in the Sonderbund War, Dufour not only prevented a collapse of the Confederation through intervention by foreign powers, but he also created a basis of reconciliation that enabled the cantons to agree on a common federal state already in 1848.
 His success, and the moderation with which he treated his vanquished fellow-countrymen, were acknowledged by a gift of 60,000 francs from the Federal Diet and various honours from different cities and cantons of the confederation.

 In addition to serving in the position of General in 1847 due to the Sonderbund War, the Federal Assembly appointed him to the same position in August 1849 due to the Baden Revolution, on 27 December 1856 due to the Neuchâtel Crisis, and in 1859 due to the Second Italian War of Independence.

 In 1850 the mountaineer and topographer Johann Coaz served as his private secretary.

 In 1863 he was part of a committee with Gustave Moynier, Henry Dunant, Louis Appia and Théodore Maunoir that discussed Dunant's ideas for the creation of a voluntary care organization for the assistance of the wounded in battle.
-Dunant's vision and the committees work ultimately led to the foundation of the International Red Cross.
+Dunant's vision and the committees work ultimately led to the foundation of the International Red Cross, presided by Dufour.
 The following year he presided over the international conference which framed the First Geneva Convention as to the treatment of the wounded in time of war.

 On 16 July 1875, 60,000 persons participated at Dufour's burial at Cimetière de Plainpalais in Geneva.